Quansight-Labs/free-threaded-compatibility/docs/thread_sanitizer.md

 To ensure that pytest doesn't capture any output from TSan, you can pass `-s` (short for `--show-capture`) to your pytest invocation.

+You can also set `log_path=/path/to/log_file` in TSAN_OPTIONS, and logs fill be written to `/path/to/log_file.pid`, where `pid` is the process ID instead of being directed to stderr, which is the default.

 Some authors of this guide have observed hangs running pytest with `halt_on_error=1`.
 If you observe hangs, try setting `halt_on_error=0` in TSAN_OPTIONS.

 The [pytest-xdist](https://github.com/pytest-dev/pytest-xdist) plugin can also sometimes be problematic if a test runner happens to crash during execution.
-While `pytest-xdist` does have some support for detecting crashed worker, it is not foolproof and the authors of this guide have observed hangs on CI due to pytest-xdist not properly handling a worker failing due to a TSan error.
+While `pytest-xdist` does have some support for detecting a crashed worker, it is not foolproof and the authors of this guide have observed hangs on CI due to pytest-xdist not properly handling a worker failing due to a TSan error.